U.S. lifts COVID-19 test requirement for international travel

-WASHINGTON — The Biden administration is lifting its requirement that international air travelers to the U.S. take a COVID-19 test within a day before boarding their flights, easing one of the last remaining government mandates meant to contain the spread of the coronavirus.
+WASHINGTON — The Biden administration is lifting its requirement that international travelers test negative for COVID-19 within a day before boarding a flight to the United States, ending one of the last remaining government mandates designed to contain the spread of the coronavirus.

-A senior administration official said Friday that the mandate will expire Sunday at 12:01 a.m.
-EDT, adding that the Centers for Disease Control and Prevention determined it is no longer necessary.
+The Centers for Disease Control and Prevention announced Friday that the requirement will end early Sunday.
+The health agency said it will continue to monitor state of the pandemic and will reassess the need for a testing requirement if the situation changes.

-The official, speaking on the condition of anonymity to preview the formal announcement, said that the agency would reevaluate the need for the testing requirement every 90 days and that it could be reinstated if a troubling new variant emerges.
+“This step is possible because of the progress we’ve made in our fight against COVID-19,” said U.S. Health Secretary Xavier Becerra.

 Airline and tourism groups have been pressing the administration for months to eliminate the testing requirement, saying it discourages people from booking international trips because they could be stranded overseas if they contract the virus on their trip.